Lifting and access

 03

-Platform and underbody route
+Platform and underbody option

 04

-Compact, DUO, and retrofit route
+Compact, DUO, and retrofit option

 Limited space or existing installations may make compact, DUO, or retrofit systems the better first conversation than a larger new bay layout.